bipknit/broadcom-wl-offline-installer/README.md

 # bcm4360-offline-installer
 An installer to get that damn bcm4360 working
+All of the rpm files were downloaded from pkgs.org

 This install script is working and tested on x86_64 fedora 43 KDE Instructions